-After submitting a copyright infringement notification, a copyright owner may realise that they've misidentified content or change their mind about their complaint.
+A copyright owner may change their mind or realise that they've misidentified content after submitting a copyright takedown request.
 When this happens, YouTube honours retractions of copyright claims from the party that originally submitted them.

 If you removed a video for alleged copyright infringement, you can retract your claim with an email.
-Make sure that you send us the following information:
+Make sure that you send us the following info:

 - A statement of retraction (such as 'I hereby retract my claim of copyright infringement')

 - The complete and specific URL of the video in question (like: www.youtube.com/watch?v=xxxxxxxxx)

 - An electronic signature (entering your full legal name will do)